maxammann/blog/content/posts/2018-04-08-pfsense-install.md

 ``.
 Because the APU2C4 is disconnected from power you should see a blank screen.
 6. Power up the APU2C4 and press F10.
-7. You should see now the bootloader and should be able to boot from usb.
+7. You should see now the bootloader and should be able to boot from USB.
 8. The installation setup is straight forward and should take approximately 5-10 minutes.
 9. After the installation pfSense asks you to reboot.
 Unplug the USB and answer `yes`.